BPhil in Philosophy

 Group 2: Aesthetics; Feminist Philosophy; Meta-Ethics; Normative and Applied Ethics; Philosophy of Law; Political Philosophy.

 Group 3: Ancient Philosophy; Medieval Philosophy; Early Modern Philosophy; History of Philosophy from 1800 to 1950.

 There will be provision for candidates to apply to submit up to two essays on at most one subject not included in the list of approved subjects.

 Students will be assessed continuously over the first four terms of study, with two essays due for submission at the beginning of the third, fourth and fifth term.
 The thesis is submitted at the end of the sixth (and final) term.
 Students will be allocated a thesis supervisor, and can expect to receive two one-to-one supervisions on their thesis in each of their final two terms of study (four in total).

 To be awarded the BPhil degree, students must achieve (i) a passing mark in six essays, which collectively must meet the distribution requirement described above; and (ii) a passing mark in the thesis.
-The lowest passing mark for the essays and the thesis is 60.
-A mark of 70 or more signifies distinction level for essays and thesis.
+The lowest passing mark for the essays and the thesis is 50.
 Details of arrangements for the resubmission of failed work will be set out in the Graduate Student Handbook.